FlowFans/zealy-campaigns/README.md

-# Developer Campaigns
+# Zealy Campaigns

-This is a repository for the Developer's Campaigns related to Cadence and Flow Blockchain on [Zealy.io](https://zealy.io/c/flow-community).
+This is a repository for the Campaigns related to Cadence and Flow Blockchain on [Zealy](https://zealy.io/c/flow-community).

 ## 2023